KDE/digikam-doc/image_editor/effects_tools.rst

 .. _effects_edges:

-The Find Edges Effect
+The Find Edges Filter
 ~~~~~~~~~~~~~~~~~~~~~

-The find edges filter detects the edges in a photograph and their strength.
-With the **Level** parameter, a low value results in black, high-contrasted image with thin edges.
-A high value results in thick edges with low contrast and many colors in dark areas. **Iteration** allows to increase or decrease the frame presence in image.
+The find edges filter detects the location and gradients of edges in a photograph.
+A low value for the **Level** parameter results in a light, low-contrast image with thin edges.
+A high value results in thick edges with high contrast and more colors in dark areas. **Iteration** allows you to increase or decrease the density of edges in the image.

 .. figure:: images/editor_edges.webp
     :alt: